ScholarHat/microservices-project/README.md

 3. #Task: Create PaymentService and Use Razorpay Payment gateway to Accept Payment: Avinash
 4. #Task: Create OrderService for the Order Workflow: Govardhan
 5. #Task: Create InventoryService for Inventory Management: Rudra
-6. #Task: Create a Workflow with Saga Pattern including Cart, Inventory, Payment and Order Services
+6. #Task: Create a Workflow with Saga Pattern including Cart, Inventory, Payment and Order Services: Deepa
 7. #Task: Error Logging Serilog and ELK Stack/Open Telemetry
 8. #Task: Deploy the Services to AKS